kobekobe0/kobekobe0/README.md

 # Hi, I'm Kobe 👋
 ##### A developer, yet to be known
  ***The thing I love most about coding is that there’s always something new to learn so it’s impossible to get bored.
-There’s so many ways to be creative and so many different problems to solve and I thrive on the challenge.***
+Therea are so many ways to be creative and so many different problems to solve and I thrive on the challenge.***

 *About me*